syncfusion-content/xamarin-docs/Xamarin/Avatar-view/customization.md

 ---
 layout: post
-title: Customization in Syncfusion AvatarView Xamarin.Forms
+title: Customization in Syncfusion® AvatarView Xamarin.Forms
 description: This section will explain about how to achieve the customization of default View in Xamarin.Forms SfAvatarView.
 platform: Xamarin
 control: AvatarView